What is VIP?

 Applications are solicited community-wide.
 The selection committee reviews applications and selects no more than 25 individuals per class.
 The selection criteria are designed to recruit a group of demonstrated leaders who are diverse in their ethnicity, profession and community service.
 For more information, contact email@example.com or visit the VIP official page.

-**The application deadline is Monday, August 19, 2019.
-Please include a headshot with your completed application.
-Upon acceptance into the program, a $100 non-refundable Board Commitment Fee is due at the first training session and $400 Fundraising exercise is due by the end of the program.
+The application deadline is Friday, May 15, 2020.
+Upon acceptance into the program, a $100 non-refundable Board Commitment Fee is due at the first training session and $400 fundraising exercise is due by the end of the program.

 Agencies Seeking Board Members